rackerlabs/support-how-to/content/exchange/set-up-bis-blackberry-internet-service-with-exchange.md

 4. Click the **Set Up Account** button.

-5. Enter your email address (e.g., myname@mydomain.com).
+5. Enter your email address (for example, myname@example.com).

 6. Enter and confirm password.

 7. Click the **Next** button.

 8. Click the **I will provide the settings to add this email account** option button.

 9. Click the **Next** button.